bakirillov/fasttergram/README.md

 # fastteRgram
 Vector representations for DNA sequences without predefined length of k-mer.

+Work in progress so the code and results are subject to change.

 Arxiv paper coming soon.

 Preregistration page - https://osf.io/pwzgk/